maxloopinmok/weekly-report/2023 Monday February 27 to Sunday March 5.md

 ### 2) Next tasks
 ToDos:
+- To briefly read "Age of Invisible Machines: A Practical Guide to Creating a Hyperautomated Ecosystem of Intelligent Digital Workers" Chapter 2 "What Conversational Artificial Intelligence Is - And Isn't".
+- To briefly read "Artificial Intelligence: Modern Magic or Dangerous Future?"
+Chapter 5 "Talking and understanding AI speech and language".
 - To continue reading the book "Software Engineering at Google: Lessons Learned from Programming Over Time".
 - To read the book "Programming Language Explorations".